Find Free Kerr County Public Records: Arrests, Criminal, Marital Status, Court Documents & More

 Since Kerr County warrants can be issued for criminal and civil cases, select which type of record the warrant may be issued under i.e., criminal or civil.

-As mentioned before, Kerr County court records may also be retrieved by requesting an application for court records form and emailing it to [email protected].
+As mentioned before, Kerr County court records may also be retrieved by requesting an Application for Court Records Form and emailing it to [email protected].
 Warrant information can then be acquired from these records.
 Fees are found on the form.

 Some city police departments may also have warrant lists displayed online, or requestors can correspond directly with the contact information detailed earlier.
-An example of a police department with a roster of wanted offenders is the Kerrville Police Department’s online warrant list.9 If there is no list, contact the police agency directly.
+An example of a police department with a roster of wanted offenders is the Kerrville Police Department’s Online Warrant List.9 If there is no list, contact the police agency directly.

 A screenshot of the list of individuals with warrants in Kerr County, Texas, with their names, warrant no., date, balance due and offense description.